jasonmatthewsuhari/HnR-2024/README.md

  Enemies finally die and get hitflashed!
 But I still have no clue why the emoticons aren't working -- they're a nice touch that'll make the enemies hopefully livelier.
 I'm considering putting the CCTV effect next, though this will have to wait a bit since I'll definitely have to make this effect on my own.

+ Going to start making some of the popups, I just took like 20 minutes to animate the REC sign and it sucked.
+Hopefully making the pixel art for these isn't too difficult lol.
+I need to load in some global variables before loading in the game itself (window_order, an array that keeps track of the order of all the windows) because everything is loaded in at the same time, so this is a good time to work on the main menu.
+I still don't have a title :')

  Things to fix:
- 1.) save and loading system for some reason not saving nor loading
+ 1.) save and loading system for some reason not saving nor loading 2.) buttons are overlaying other unfocused windows

  -- CREDITS --